 Board Statistical Data

 The Labour Relations Board is frequently asked for statistical information on the number and types of applications before it.
 We therefore provide you with some fiscal data.
 You may wish to read about the Board's terminology as it pertains to its working files.
+We are making a change here - but I notice that it is a totally different font. and this happens.
+I need to fix it.

 Board Terminology: The Board tracks each individual case that comes before it.
 We call this a "matter."
 A matter generally consists of an application, reference, or complaint brought by one party (or sometimes a group of parties) against another party (or group of parties) under a specific section of the Labour Relations Code, the Public Service Employee Relations Act or the Police Officers Collective Bargaining Act.